13 Iconic Things To Do in New Orleans’ Garden District

 Tiles that read 'Magazine Street' in New Orleans Garden District.

-Picture this: 6 miles of southern mansions, eclectic boutique shops, and locally owned eateries.
+Picture this: 6 miles of southern mansions, eclectic boutique shops, and locally owned food spots.

 While the French Quarter’s Royal Street is known for opulence and high prices, Magazine has more variety, offering quirky shops and themed coffee houses.